hansmrtn/pls/README.md

-You know what you want to do, you just can't remember if it's `find -exec` or `xargs`, whether `grep` needs `-E` or `-P`, or how `awk` field separators work. pls figures out the incantation.
+You know what you want to do, you just can't remember if it's `find -exec` or `xargs`, whether `grep` needs `-E` or `-P`, or how `awk` field separators work.
+If you ask nicely, `pls` figures out the incantation.

 ## Synopsis